Governors at Ark Swift Primary Academy

 - One local authority representative from Hammersmith and Fulham

-Governors are appointed/elected for two-year terms, up to a maximum of ten years.
-The initial term of the first Chair will be three years, with annual election by the LGB thereafter.
+Governors are appointed/elected for three-year terms.
 Academy staff may not be Chair or Vice Chair of the LGB.

 Ark aims to create a balanced group that will have the right skills, connections and dynamic for the LGB to work well and support the school in achieving exceptional performance: